-These frequently asked questions will be updated as new questions are received, so please check in regularly for the latest information.
+These frequently asked questions were updated as new questions were received.

 Why do we have a commodity levy?